fbpx

 4. Dorado are fast, so don’t be afraid to reel in fast when you use the line of sight technique.

 5. When you come up to flotsam, throw in chunks of fish or bait to get them feeding.
 With the same bait, load up a hook and throw it out in the water with the bait.
 They will most likely take it.
-Make sure you leave your bail off so the bait will sink until you see the line zipping with a mahi on the end.
+Leave your bail off so the bait will sink until you see the line zipping with a mahi.

 6. If you hook a dorado, keep it in the water to keep the rest of the school around the boat while you fish them with live or dead bait, chunk bait, etc.